Mark Wilson (English footballer): Doncaster Rovers

 After his unsuccessful trial at Bradford, Wilson joined League One side Doncaster Rovers on a short-term contract the following month, and, during the January 2007 transfer window, signed an 18-month contract.
 At Doncaster, Wilson was a regular for the club under Sean O'Driscoll, but suffered a hernia problem, which left him struggling to force his way back into contention having lost his place in the side to Paul Green.
-Despite this, Wilson signed a two-year-deal at the end of the 2007–08 season.
+Despite this, Wilson signed a two-year deal at the end of the 2007–08 season.
 In November 2008, he joined Tranmere Rovers on a one-month loan deal after making seven Championship starts.
 Wilson renewed his contract with Rovers in the summer of 2010, keeping him at the club until the summer of 2012.
 To get first team opportunities, Wilson joined Walsall on a one-month loan from Doncaster Rovers in November 2011 and played six games (scoring one goal against Exeter City in the FA Cup) before being recalled by Doncaster on 28 November 2011.
 In the 2011–12 season, his final season at Doncaster Rovers, he failed to make a single start, with his contract being cancelled by mutual consent in January.
 Wilson made 110 starts along with 47 substitute appearances for Rovers in all competitions during his time at the club.

 Later career

 On the last day of the January 2012 transfer window, Oxford United signed Wilson on a free transfer (along with Scott Rendell on loan).
 In May 2012, Wilson was released by the club after being deemed surplus to requirements, having made just six league appearances.

 Gainsborough Trinity took on Mark in December 2012 on a match by match basis, his first game being at Bradford Park Avenue on 17 December 2012.

 He resigned for Doncaster on a non-contractual basis on 7 March 2013, though didn't make any appearances and wasn't with the club at the beginning of the following season.
+He later worked as a regional director of youth coaching in the north-east of the United States.

-He is now working as a regional director of youth coaching in the north-east of the United States.
+On 14 May 2024 Angel City FC of the National Women's Soccer League announced they had hired Wilson as the clubs first-ever Technical Director.